remy-guillermin/WACCM-Analysis/Output/Analysis.md

   <p><strong>Gradient Visualization - DST</strong></p>
 </div>

-The DST gradient is the only one that is not symetrical, we can clearly see that if the value is positive the error magnitude is way lower than if it is negative.
+The DST gradient is the only one that is not symmetrical, we can clearly see that if the value is positive the error magnitude is way lower than if it is negative.

-> [!IMPORTANT]
-> Find more positive value of DST gradient to see if this behavior become more and more visible.
->
-> This might be hard to do because positive DST gradient dont go really high into positive as geomagnetic disturbance come back to normal state slowly compared top fast change when a geomagnetic storm occurs.

 ### Hp30 index
 The geomagnetic Hp30 index is a Kp-like index with a time resolution of 30 minutes (another one exists with a time resolution of 60 minutes named Hp60).
 The main differences with Kp index is the time resolution (30 minutes against 3 hours) and the open scale for Hp30 compared to the capped at 9 Kp.[^2]